Team

 Afternoon Programme

-Head of Pre-School Department and Afternoon Programme
+Head of Kindergarten, Pre-School and Afternoon Programme Department

 Answering the small and big questions of the children every day again and thus accompanying them in their development is still for me the most beautiful task in my job as an educator.
 Children with international backgrounds learn at our school in a very personal atmosphere, which gives me a particular pleasure.
 Nature with beach and sea and culture in a wide range of offers – The Hague combines both and offers many opportunities to discover this together with the pupils.